Language

 5

-Open the Savings Plan section and enter how much you can save each month.
-The calculator shows how long it will take to reach your down payment goal, along with a target date and progress bar.
+Open the Savings Plan section, enter how much you can save each month, and see how long it takes to reach your down payment, plus a target date and progress bar.

 Features